-Too often these buying decisions are made with little confidence, which leaves many consumers with disabilities asking, is there an accessible customer support team who can meet my unique needs if I need assistance post-purchase?
+Too often these buying decisions are made with little confidence, which leaves many consumers with disabilities asking, is there an accessible customer support team who can meet my unique will never return to your business again.9 needs if I need assistance post-purchase?

 As if this wasn't difficult enough, this research is often taking place on websites that are not accessible, or at least, differently accessible depending on the sector they're shopping in.
-Studies show that 73% of people with disabilities encounter barriers on one in four websites.7
+Studies show that 73% of people with disabilities encounter barriers on one in four websites.5

-Given these inconsistencies and challenges, it's not surprising that 65% of consumers with a disability say their purchasing options are limited by accessibility issues8, 81% say they face issues that are frustrating while shopping online9, and more than 40% have abandoned their shopping experience, either online or in-person, as a result.8
+Given these inconsistencies and challenges, it's not surprising that 65% of consumers with a disability say their purchasing options are limited by accessibility issues6, 81% say they face issues that are frustrating while shopping online7, and more than 40% have abandoned their shopping experience8, either online or in-person, as a result.

-Perhaps the most troubling accessibility statistic for e-commerce companies is that people with disabilities represent 17% of the population, and after having one poor experience, 70% of them will never return to your business again.10
+Perhaps the most troubling accessibility statistic for e-commerce companies is that people with disabilities represent 17% of the population, and after having one poor experience, 70% of them of the population are people with a disability